Low Debt Quality on Taiwan Stocks (TAI + TWO): Superior Risk-Adjusted Returns vs TAIEX

 Part of a Series

 This post is part of our Low Debt Quality global exchange comparison.
-We ran the same strategy across 15 exchanges worldwide: - Low Debt Quality on US Stocks - 7.09% CAGR, -29.77% max drawdown, 82.83% down capture - Low Debt Quality on Indian Stocks (BSE + NSE) - 14.05% CAGR, +6.22% excess - Low Debt Quality on Canadian Stocks (TSX) - +1.33% excess - Low Debt Quality on Swedish Stocks - +1.14% excess - Low Debt Quality on Swiss Stocks - best Sharpe in the study (0.429) - Low Debt Quality on German Stocks (XETRA) - European result - Low Debt Quality on UK Stocks (LSE) - LSE results - Low Debt Quality on Japanese Stocks (JPX) - JPX results - Low Debt Quality on Hong Kong Stocks (HKSE) - 91.71% down capture - Low Debt Quality on Thailand Stocks (SET) - 26.48% down capture - Low Debt Quality on China Stocks - bubble-era returns - Low Debt Quality: Global Exchange Comparison - all 15 exchanges
+We ran the same strategy across 15 exchanges worldwide: - Low Debt Quality on US Stocks - 7.09% CAGR, -29.77% max drawdown, 82.83% down capture - Low Debt Quality on Indian Stocks (BSE + NSE) - 14.05% CAGR, +6.22% excess - Low Debt Quality on Canadian Stocks (TSX) - +1.33% excess - Low Debt Quality on Swedish Stocks - +1.14% excess - Low Debt Quality on Swiss Stocks - best Sharpe in the study (0.429) - Low Debt Quality on German Stocks (XETRA) - European result - Low Debt Quality on UK Stocks (LSE) - LSE results - Low Debt Quality on Japanese Stocks (JPX) - JPX results - Low Debt Quality on Hong Kong Stocks (HKSE) - 86.84% down capture vs Hang Seng - Low Debt Quality on Thailand Stocks (SET) - 66.82% down capture vs SET Index - Low Debt Quality on China Stocks - bubble-era returns - Low Debt Quality: Global Exchange Comparison - all 15 exchanges

 Run This Screen Yourself